KajizukaTaichi/sila/README.md

 # Sila
 The simple transpiler infrastructure for every platform.
-But, now is support JavaScript and Ruby.
-Other platforms are coming soon!
+But, now is support JavaScript and Ruby.<br> Other platforms are coming soon!

 # [Example](/examples/countup.rs)
 ```rust